 List is organized in alphabetical order.

-Part of the Stack Exchange network of Q&A communities for developers, Cross Validated is a Q&A site for statistics, machine learning, data analysis, data mining, and visualization.
+Part of the Stack Exchange network of Q&A communities for developers, Cross Validated is a Q&A site for statistics, data analysis, data mining, data visualization and machine learning .
 A great place if you’re stuck with a professional question and need answers from fellow professionals.

 Mr. Seroussi is an independent data scientist and computer programmer who posts about solving practical problems in data science analytics (such us migrating a web app from MongoDB to Elasticsearch).
 The blog is fluently written and highly detailed, complete with relevant code samples.